Tissue shape from cell-scale active tensions: Network topology, T1 transitions, and tension anisotropy

 The Koebe–Andreev–Thurston circle-packing theorem~\cite{Stephenson2005} shows that every triangulation adjacency graph (maximal planar graph) can be represented by a circle packing: a planar drawing with one circle per cell $i$ so that two circles are tangent if and only if the corresponding cells are adjacent (Fig.~\ref{fig:circle_pack}, bottom).
 With the radii of the boundary circles fixed to unity as in Fig.~\ref{fig:circle_pack}, the circle packing is rigid (i.e.,\ uniquely determined up to global translation and rotation).
 The packing, thus, yields a unique geometric representation of the adjacency relations.
 (Alternatively, one can fix the boundary circles to be tangent to the unit disk, which yields a packing unique up to Möbius transformations of the disk~\cite{Stephenson2005}; see Fig.~\ref{fig:Thurston-in-disk} in App.~\ref{app:LTC}).

-Circle packings were introduced by Thurston as discrete approximations of conformal maps.
+Thurston introduced circle packings as discrete approximations of conformal maps~\cite{Stephenson2005}.
 Via this correspondence, we can represent topology in the continuum limit.
-Indeed, one can reformulate circle packings in terms of the decorated discrete conformal maps introduced in Sect.~\ref{sec:MWPT}~\cite{Bobenko.Lutz2024}.
-Let us think of the adjacency graph as a triangulation which ``forgets'' the geometric information in the edge lengths $\uptau_{ij}$ -- instead, all edges have the same length.
-More precisely, we define the adjacency triangulation as a decorated triangulation with edge lengths $1$ and vertex circle radii $1/2$ (so the vertex circles are tangent).
+Indeed, one can reformulate circle packings in terms of the decorated discrete conformal maps introduced in Sec.~\ref{sec:MWPT}~\cite{Bobenko.Lutz2024}.
+To that end, think of the adjacency graph as a triangulation where the geometric information in the edge lengths $\uptau_{ij}$ has been discarded and, instead, all edges have unit length.
+Next, we decorate each vertex with a circle of radius $1/2$ so neighboring vertex circles are tangent.
 A discrete conformal embedding with scale factors $\Lambda_i$ hence results in a circle packing: a pattern of circles in the plane with radii $\Lambda_i/2$ so that two circles $i,j$ are tangent if cells $i,j$ are adjacent.
 We denote the circle centers by $\boldsymbol{\upzeta}_i$.
 Constructing the tesselation dual to the circle packing makes it clear that cell shapes are ``as circular as possible'' in the $\boldsymbol{\upzeta}_i$ embedding.
 Each cell has an area $\sim \Lambda_i^2$.
 The boundary circle radii define the boundary condition for the discrete conformal map.

 Just like the tension triangulation defines a surface with Riemannian metric $\bm{g}$, the adjacency triangulation defines a Riemannian ``adjacency metric`` $\bm{a}$.
-The ``Thurston-embedding'' $\boldsymbol{\upzeta}_i$ is the discrete equivalent of the isothermal coordinates $\zeta$ for the adjacency metric $\boldsymbol{a}$ presented in the companion paper.
+The ``Thurston-embedding'' $\boldsymbol{\upzeta}_i$ is the discrete equivalent of the isothermal coordinates $\zeta$ for the adjacency metric $\boldsymbol{a}$ presented in the companion paper~\cite{Claussen.etal2026}.
 The natural boundary condition for isothermal coordinates (conformal factor $\Lambda|_{\partial\Omega} = 1$ on the boundary) is the continuum equivalent of $\Lambda_i=1$ for boundary circles.
 The Thurston embedding provides a consistent basis to encode the cell density (and hence cell area) as $n(\boldsymbol{\upzeta}_i) \propto \Lambda_i^{-2}$.
 By contrast, the ``tension density'' (isotropic stress) is reflected in the conformal factor $\uplambda_i^{-1}$ of the tension triangulation.